TunnelHQ vs UptimeRobot

 Pick UptimeRobot if: you're monitoring websites, APIs, SSL certificates, or generic TCP ports.
 UptimeRobot's free tier is generous (50 monitors with 5-minute intervals) and their interface is solid.

-Pick TunnelHQ if: you're monitoring VPN servers and need to know whether the VPN actually works — not just whether a port is open.
+Pick TunnelHQ if: you're monitoring VPN servers and need to know whether the VPN actually works.
+Not just whether a port is open.
 TunnelHQ catches silent WireGuard handshake failures, expired OpenVPN certs, VLESS REALITY drift, and other issues invisible to port-only monitors.

 The fundamental difference